 The Association offers to its employees the option of utilizing direct payroll deposit.
-By filing an Employee Pay Selection Form with the Payroll Office, an employee may have his/her paycheck electronically transferred directly to the financial institution of their choice each payday.
-The Employee Pay Selection Form also gives the employee the option to receive their pay on a Money Network Card.
-If no option is selected, the employee will automatically be issued a paper check.
+By updating their direct deposit information through the employee's Self-Service Paycom, an employee may have his/her paycheck electronically transferred directly to the financial institution of their choice each payday.